Alowree/marapython/README.md

 ## Introduction

-This is a repository cloned and modified from sbgong.github.io

-A simple VitePress theme that resembles to VuePress Vdoing in certain ways — an initially scattered, then gradually structured, and eventually systemized organization of a personal knowledge base.
+A simple VitePress theme that resembles to VuePress theme Vdoing in certain ways - an initially scattered, then gradually structured, and eventually organized knowledge base.

 ## Features

-- Auto sidebar on the left side
+- Configurable auto sidebar on the left side
 - Post content area is set to be wide for PC mode

 ## To do list